-The annual WIBF Awards for Achievement are THE industry awards celebrating the talented women working in banking and finance today and those men and women supporting diversity in the UK’s banking and finance sector.
+The annual WIBF Awards for Achievement are THE industry awards celebrating the talented women working in banking and finance today and all those men and women supporting diversity in the UK’s banking and finance sector.

-- Please complete and submit the nomination form by Friday 31st March 2017
+- Please complete and submit the nomination form by 28th February 2020

-- Shortlisted nominees will be contacted by the end of April 2017
+- Shortlisted nominees will be contacted by the end of April 2020

-- The WIBF Awards for Achievement Luncheon will be held on Friday 9th June 2017 – note the date in your diaries NOW!
+- The WIBF Awards for Achievement Luncheon will be held on Friday 12th June 2020 – note the date in your diaries NOW!

-Please take the time to read the nomination form all the way through before starting the nomination process as partial nominations cannot be updated after submission.
+Please take the time to read the nomination form all the way through before starting the nomination process, as partial nominations cannot be updated after submission.
 You may prefer to prepare answers offline first.

 For any queries please contact WIBF Operations at firstname.lastname@example.org.

 A proposer needs to be either: